 NCCEH field inquiries are based on a real or hypothetical situation related to an environmental health problem.
 A field inquiry uses a question format to offer context and background to the problem, knowledge to assess the situation and concludes with an approach to solve the problem.

 [please note that a printable version of this Field Inquiry is linked at the bottom] Primary inquiry A citizen’s group reported that putrid smells were occurring daily from a local commercial compost facility located in a suburban area of the city.
-The local public health agency was contacted to provide information to answer the following questions: What types of contaminants are potentially emitted in air from commercial composting facilities?
-What causes odours associated with...View Full Article
+The local public health agency was contacted to provide information to answer the following questions: What types of contaminants are potentially...View Full Article

 This case study explores the issue of health impacts in the community from persistent landfill fires and covers a number of topics including: outdoor air pollution; waste management; health equity; health surveillance; environmental surveillance; and occupational health.
 Although written from a broad public health and medical health officers’ point of view, this case study may be helpful to...View Full Article